pschaeflein/BlogArticles/Intro to JSON/article.md

 This JSON contains a single name/value pair; the name is `name` and the value is `"Parker"`.
 A JSON string has to begin with `{` and end with `}`; the very shortest valid JSON string, `{}`, represents an empty object.
 Names are case sensitive and need to be enclosed in double quotes, and are followed by a `:` and then a value.
 In this case, since "Parker" is a string value, it's enclosed in double quotes as well.
 Spaces, tabs, and newlines are ignored in JSON, but are helpful for readability.

-The values can be simple things like text strings or numbers, collections of things (arrays), or more objects containing their own name/value pairs.
+The values can be simple things like text strings or numbers, collections of values (arrays), or more objects containing their own name/value pairs.

 If you want to put more than one name/value pair in your JSON, simply separate them with commas like this: